Understanding the householder solar panel consumer: A Markovian model and its societal implications: Numerical experiments

-Another variable choice is $N$, i.e., the number of agents in the system whose calibration is not straightforward.
-Indeed, the agents in our model are not single individuals but representative individuals of small communities, either a family or a condominium.
-For this reason, we will consider $N$ as the number of inhabited buildings.
-In order to understand if this datum is representative or not, we compute the ratio between the number of inhabited buildings and the number of families (\textit{Data Source\,:\,} \url{https://dati-censimentopopolazione.istat.it/}).
-Intuitively, this ratio indicates the reliability of the number of inhabited buildings as a representative datum for the number of individuals that decide to adopt PVs.
-Table \ref{tab:ratio} reports this ratio.
-An observation is in order.
-Veneto has a ratio greater than one.
-The reason can be the desertification of the center of Venice.
-In particular, if Ratio is less than one, the number of inhabited buildings is less than the number of families; in this case, we fix $N$ as the number of inhabited buildings.
-Instead, if the Ratio is greater than one, the number of inhabited buildings is greater than the number of families; in this case, for $N$, we will take a percentage of the number of inhabited buildings.
-In detail, as the total number of inhabited buildings represents an overestimate of our normalization factor $N$, we chose to consider the total number of PVs and not the precise percentage of residential PVs; this is a viable approach, as the number of residential PVs represents the more significant share.
-For folklore, one can think of this percentage as composed by the Italian \emph{SinusMilieus}$^{ {\text{\textregistered}}}$ categories mentioned in \cite{PSM2015TFSS}, which we report in Appendix \ref{app:SinusMilieus} for the sake of clarity.\\ At this point, we describe our model inputs.
-First, we need to compute the cash-flows in Equation \eqref{eq:cash_flows}.
+Here, we describe our model inputs.
+First, we must compute the cash-flows in Equation \eqref{eq:cash_flows}.
 We start from the term $I_{\text{econ}}(t)$ in Equation \eqref{eq:Iecon}; see Appendix \ref{app:investment_costs_and_cash_flows}.
 The authors in \cite{MRZ} indicate the numerical values for the latter quantity.
-The index ``Plant Cost compared to Modules Cost" (for the crystalline silicon) can be considered equal to a value between 1.5 and 1.9, the plant size is 3 \textrm{kW}.
-The previous computation gives a result comparable with the "Turnkey PV system" (residential) average prices obtained from the National Survey Report of PV Power Applications in Italy.
+The index ``Plant Cost compared to Modules Cost" (for the crystalline silicon) can be considered equal to a value between 1.5 and 1.9; the plant size is 3 \textrm{kW}.
+The previous computation gives a result comparable with the ``Turnkey PV system" (residential) average prices obtained from the National Survey Report of PV Power Applications in Italy.
 The evolution of the price per installed \textrm{W} of a PV system over the period 2007-2020 is displayed in Figure \ref{fig:prices}.
 Second, we need to recover the value for $E_{\text{PV}}(s) = E_{\text{Sun}} \cdot P_{\text{MPP}} \cdot (1-\xi_{\text{Abrasion}})^{s-t-1}$.
 Admittedly, we were not able to find in \cite{PSM2015TFSS} and references therein a value for the coefficient of abrasion $\xi_{\text{Abrasion}}$.
 Therefore, we propose to use the following procedure.
-We define the value $E_{\text{PV}}(t)$ as the average of the amount of electricity generated by a household PV system located in Milano, Pisa, and Palermo, respectively (\textit{Data Source\,:\,} \url{https://re.jrc.ec.europa.eu/pvg_tools/en/#api_5.1}):
+We define the value $E_{\text{PV}}(t)$ as the average amount of electricity generated by a household PV system located in Milano, Pisa, and Palermo, respectively. (\textit{Data Source\,:\,} \url{https://re.jrc.ec.europa.eu/pvg_tools/en/#api_5.1}):